awillats/clinc/publish/gen/manuscript_v0_out.md

 ### Stochastic network dynamics

-The first approach is accomplished with a network of nodes with gaussian noise sources, linear interactions, and linear dynamics.
+The first approach is accomplished with a network of nodes with Gaussian noise sources, linear interactions, and linear dynamics.
 The second approach is achieved with a network of nodes consisting of populations of leaky integrate-and-fire (LIF) neurons.
 These differ from the simpler case in their nonlinear-outputs, arising from inclusion of a spiking threshold.
 Interactions between neurons happen through spiking synapses, meaning information is passed between neurons sparsely in time[^fr].

 *Neuron dynamics:*
 \[